zoontek/react-native-bootsplash/README.md

 ### useHideAnimation()

-A hook to easily creation a hide custom hide animation, by animating all splash screen elements using `Animated`, `react-native-reanimated` or else (similar as the video on top of this documentation).
+A hook to easily create a custom hide animation by animating all splash screen elements using `Animated`, `react-native-reanimated` or else (similar as the video on top of this documentation).

 #### Method type